EconomyLens.com

 **How does it operate?**

-The Kyiv School of Economics, which runs a “Russian Oil Tracker,” said in its latest report in December that 78 percent of the shadow-fleet tankers it monitored in November were older than 15 years.
+According to experts, and a briefing paper by the European Parliament, the “shadow fleet” obscures the ownership of vessels and ensures the companies managing them are outside Russia and fly flags of convenience — or even sometimes falsely claimed flags.
+In addition, the vessels have been observed turning off their Automatic Identification System to go “dark” at sea, where ship-to-ship transfers of Russian oil occur.
+Many of the vessels are old, meaning they can be more easily written off if seized or forfeited if they cause oil spills.
+The Kyiv School of Economics, which runs a “Russian Oil Tracker”, said in its latest report in December that 78 percent of the shadow-fleet tankers it monitored in November were older than 15 years.
 “The top three flags used by Russian shadow-fleet vessels transporting crude oil are false/unknown flag, Sierra Leone, and Cameroon,” it said.
-It also noted that management companies for the vessels were located in the United Arab Emirates, the Seychelles, Mauritius, the Marshall Islands, and elsewhere.
-The Kyiv School of Economics stated that “India remains the biggest Russian seaborne crude importer with a 40 percent share in total Russian exports.”
+It added that management companies for the vessels were located in the United Arab Emirates, the Seychelles, Mauritius, the Marshall Islands, and elsewhere.
+The Kyiv School of Economics also noted that “India remains the biggest Russian seaborne crude importer with a 40 percent share in total Russian exports.”

 **What is being done against it?**

 The United States, which is leading efforts to try to broker an end to the conflict in Ukraine, in early January stepped up its sanctions against Russia’s oil industry, including the shadow fleet.
-When its forces seized the tanker in the Atlantic on January 7, the White House said the vessel was “deemed stateless after flying a false flag.”
+When its forces seized the tanker in the Atlantic on January 7, the White House stated the vessel was “deemed stateless after flying a false flag.”
 Russia said on Tuesday that the US still had not released two Russian crew members from the tanker.
-The European Union is considering expanding its powers to board Russia’s shadow-fleet vessels, according to a document by its foreign-policy service viewed by Politico in October.
+The European Union is considering expanding its powers to board Russia’s shadow-fleet vessels, according to a document from its foreign-policy service viewed by Politico in October.
 The French navy on Thursday boarded an oil tanker in the Mediterranean suspected of belonging to Russia’s shadow fleet.
-President Emmanuel Macron said on X the vessel, “coming from Russia, was subject to international sanctions and suspected of flying a false flag.”
+President Emmanuel Macron stated on X that the vessel, “coming from Russia, was subject to international sanctions and suspected of flying a false flag.”
 Britain said it provided tracking and monitoring support for the French interception.

 **How is Russia reacting?**